Wonder (film): Sequel/prequel film

 White Bird: A Wonder Story, a spin-off sequel/prequel war drama film to Wonder based on R. J. Palacio's graphic novel of the same name, starring Gillian Anderson and Helen Mirren, with Bryce Gheisar reprising his role as Julian Albans, began production in February 2021 in the Czech Republic.
 Described as a "companion piece" to the original film, the film follows Julian as his Parisian grandmother tells him stories of her childhood as a young Jewish girl living in Nazi-occupied France during World War II, when she was hidden from the Nazis by a classmate and his family.
 Initially scheduled to be released on September 16, 2022, the film's release date was ultimately delayed to October 14, 2022 before the film was removed from the release schedule in September, envisaging an August 2023 release.
 However Lionsgate pushed the release to an unspecified date, in July 2023, as a result of the SAG-AFTRA strike, in the fourth quarter of 2023.
 In December 2023, Lionsgate scheduled the film for release on October 4, 2024.

 Musical adaptation

 On April 9, 2019, it was announced that a musical adaptation of the film was in the works for Broadway, with Jill Furman (Hamilton) producing and R. J. Palacio adapting the novel for the stage production.
+The production premiered at the American Repertory Theater in Cambridge, Massachusetts on December 17, 2025 and ran through February 15, 2026.